 What is an Employee?

 An employee is an individual hired to work for a company in exchange for financial compensation.
-An employee’s compensation for work can come in the form of an hourly wage or an annual salary.
-The rules a business must follow when paying employees are set by the Fair Labor Standards Act (FLSA).
+A candidate’s compensation for work can come in the form of an hourly wage or an annual salary.
+The rules a business must follow when paying are set by the Fair Labor Standards Act (FLSA).

 Why are Employees Important?

-Employees are given a specific job to accomplish, which is usually determined by the skills and abilities of the employee.
-When a company is searching for an employee to lead their marketing department, they will seek out individuals with marketing skills to take on the role.
+Candidates are given a specific job to accomplish, which is usually determined by the skills and abilities of the candidate.
+When a company is searching for an candidates to lead their marketing department, they will seek out individuals with marketing skills to take on the role.
 A company will pay an employee more if they have more experience and ability to complete these specialized tasks.

 Employees can negotiate their compensation for the work they do.
-There are lots of factors an employee can negotiate with an employer:
+There are lots of factors they can negotiate with an employer:

 - Hourly Wage or Annual Salary